univec-ai/postvec/web/docs/guides/chunking.md

 Source-table RLS constrains chunk visibility through the view.

-## Updates invalidate in the writer
+## Update and delete behavior

 An `UPDATE`/`DELETE` deletes that document's chunk rows (and queued work) **inside the writer's transaction**.
 Bulk updates multiply the cost.
 Splitting and re-embedding stay asynchronous.

 Until refresh + embeds drain, the document is **missing from search**.
-False negatives, never stale text.
+The result is a temporary false negative rather than stale text.

 ```sql
 UPDATE public.articles SET body = 'a completely new short body' WHERE id = 1;